flowmock/flowmock/README.md

 ![FlowMock Requests](./docs/images/flowmock_fap_requests.jpg)

-A flow-based a high performance programmable HTTP mocker and proxy.
-It is designed to enable testing of difficult to setup scenarios or to support/replace 3rd party sandbox enviornments in pre-production enviornment.
+A flow-based high performance programmable HTTP mocker and proxy.
+It is designed to enable testing of difficult to setup scenarios or to support/replace 3rd party sandbox environments in pre-production environment.

 ## Features